QPanda3: A High-Performance Software-Hardware Collaborative Framework for Large-Scale Quantum-Classical Computing Integration: Introduction

 \section{Introduction}

-Quantum computing, as a revolutionary computational paradigm, has garnered widespread attention from both academia and industry due to its exceptional parallel computing capabilities and potential to solve problems intractable for classical computers.
-In recent years, significant advancements in quantum hardware have propelled quantum computing from theoretical exploration to practical applications.
-However, to fully harness its potential, robust software frameworks are essential to bridge the gap between users and quantum hardware.
-The effectiveness of quantum computing software frameworks depends on several key factors, including user accessibility, computational efficiency, and seamless hardware integration.
-Against this backdrop, QPanda3 \cite{websiteqpanda}, a modern quantum programming framework, has undergone extensive optimization to enhance usability, quantum circuit compilation efficiency, and program transmission performance, thereby driving quantum computing toward broader applications.
+Quantum computing, as a transformative computational paradigm, has attracted significant attention from both academia and industry due to its exceptional parallelism and its potential to tackle problems intractable for classical computers.
+In recent years, substantial advances in quantum hardware have propelled the field from theoretical exploration into practical application.
+However, fully realizing the potential of quantum computing requires robust software frameworks that bridge the gap between end-users and quantum hardware.
+The effectiveness of such frameworks hinges on several critical factors, including user accessibility, computational efficiency, and seamless hardware integration.
+In this context, QPanda3~\cite{websiteqpanda}, a modern quantum programming framework, has undergone extensive engineering optimizations to improve usability, circuit compilation efficiency, and program transmission performance---accelerating the practical deployment of quantum computing across diverse application domains.

-Currently, quantum computing is undergoing a transition from theoretical research to engineering practice.
-Despite the challenges faced by existing quantum hardware, such as noise, decoherence, and limited qubit scalability, engineering optimizations are steadily improving its usability, enabling Noisy Intermediate-Scale Quantum (NISQ) devices to demonstrate computational advantages over classical computers for specific problems.
-This engineering evolution not only determines the practical applications of NISQ devices but also influences the feasibility of large-scale fault-tolerant quantum computing in the future.
-Thus, enhancing the usability, stability, and execution efficiency of quantum computing has become a central challenge in its research and application.
-Key approaches to addressing these challenges include compilation optimization, instruction stream design, and software-hardware co-optimization.
+Quantum computing is currently undergoing a transition from theoretical exploration to engineering realization.
+Despite persistent hardware challenges—such as noise, decoherence, and limited qubit scalability—ongoing engineering advancements are steadily improving the usability of Noisy Intermediate-Scale Quantum (NISQ) devices.
+These improvements have enabled NISQ systems to demonstrate computational advantages over classical systems in specific problem domains.
+This evolution not only broadens the scope of near-term quantum applications but also lays the groundwork for scalable and fault-tolerant quantum computing in the future.

+However, in contrast to the steady progress in hardware, most existing quantum programming frameworks exhibit a lack of engineering maturity, which poses significant barriers to the practical deployment of quantum–classical hybrid applications.
+In particular, the computational and communication overhead on the classical side often introduces substantial runtime latency, undermining the scheduling efficiency of quantum programs—especially in scenarios involving frequent quantum–classical interactions.
+These challenges are especially pronounced during quantum program compilation and in the implementation of quantum–classical communication protocols.